jainshraddha/wordle/notes.md

 6 tries to guess a 5-letter word

+### Making a guess

+Detect keypresses
+    - if keypress is a letter
+      - update "letters" attribute
+        - update the tile markup based on "letters" value
+    - if keypress is backspace
+      - delete last letter in "letters"
+        - update tile markup based on "letters"

 Typing in the letter will display the letter in the tile Backspace will delete the letters
 Enter will submit guess